NCAR/amwg_dev/.github/ISSUE_TEMPLATE/template_cam6_3_035.tphysac.md

 ---
-name: Run description.
-This contains information about the location of the run directory, sandbox, etc (Simulation with cam6_3_035.tphysac)
+name: Run description (Simulation with cam6_3_035.tphysac)
 about: Documenting information about a CAM/CESM simulation.
+This contains information about the location of the run directory, sandbox, etc
 title: Casename (enter the name of the run here)
 labels: 'Issue Type: Run description'
 assignees: ''